garbados/couchdb/share/doc/src/api/documents.rst

 UUID generation algorithms
 --------------------------

-CouchDB supports a number of different UUID generation algorithms for use in situations where a user-specified UUID does not make sense.
-These can be set simply by `PUT http://couchdb:5984/_config/uuids/algorithm`.
+Cloudant supports a number of different UUID generation algorithms for use in situations where a user-specified UUID does not make sense.
+These can be set simply by `PUT http://USERNAME.cloudant.com/_config/uuids/algorithm`.

 +---------------+---------------------+------------------------------------+